opendroneid/receiver-android/README.md

 Your own generated key must be inserted in:
 `Android/app/src/main/res/values/google_maps_api.xml`

-The application has been tested to work on several devices:
+The Bluetooth reception of the application has been tested to work on several devices:
 - Huawei Y6 Pro (Android 5.1)
 - HTC one M9 (Android 5.1, 6.0, 7.0)
 - OnePlus 6T (Android 9 and 10)
-- Samsung Galaxy S10 (Android 9 and 10)
+- Samsung Galaxy S10 (Android 9, 10 and 11)
 - Huawei Mate 20 Pro (Android 9)
 - HMD Global Nokia 2.2 (Android 9)
 - Motorola One Vision (Android 9)